Go-zen-chu/atom-markdown-image-assistant/README.md

 Creates an asset folder in the form of `<fileroot>.assets/`.
 Where `<fileroot>` is the root of the file without the supported Markdown extensions (`.markdown`, `.md`, `.mdown`, `.mkd`, `.mkdow`).

+### Create year/month dir in image dir

+Create dir like <image dir>/2018/02/ to make pasting easier for blog system like Wordpress, Jekyll, ...

 ### Insert image as Markup, instead of Markdown